oban-bg/oban/guides/learning/periodic_jobs.md

 ## Caveats & Guidelines

 * **Timezone Considerations**: All schedules are evaluated as UTC unless a different timezone is provided.
-See `Oban.Plugins.Cron` documentation for information about configuring a timezone to ensure jobs run at the expected local time.
+See `Oban.Cron` documentation for information about configuring a timezone to ensure jobs run at the expected local time.

 * **Dual-Purpose Workers**: Workers can be used for both regular one-time jobs _and_ scheduled